sajjadh47/electricity-cost-calculator/README.md

-# electricity-cost-calculator
+# Electricity Cost Calculator
-Electricity Cost Calculator For The BD DPDC.
+Calculate The Units (KWh) Approximate Cost For The Dhaka DPDC.